 A: Professional development scholarships may be available through OVC TTAC.
-Please visit the registration and tuition page for more details.
+Please visit the OVC TTAC’s Professional Development Scholarships webpage for more details.

 Q: Can I get a recording of the Conference content?

 A: NCVLI does not provide CD or DVD of Conference materials.
-We do, however, provide attendees electronic access to Conference materials (e.g. PowerPoints, cases, pleadings) through our official Conference App - Whova, and access to some sessions for 90 days after the event.
+We do, however, provide attendees electronic access to Conference materials (e.g. PowerPoints, cases, pleadings) through our official Whova Conference App.
+Further, Registrants for the virtual conference will have access to virtual sessions for 90 days after the event.

 Q: Can I register for just one day of Conference?